Har Zion Temple: Penn Valley

 The move out of Wynnefield to the suburbs was opposed by the Jewish Defense League which argued that the synagogue board was leaving Wynnefield out of racism and urged the board to remain the neighborhood and join community efforts to keep the neighborhood integrated and safe.
 On October 25, 1981, Pinn Memorial Baptist Church voted to purchase the former Har Zion building for $575,000 and began to worship in the space in March 1982.

 Rabbi Amy Eilberg was the first woman ordained as a Conservative rabbi by the Jewish Theological Seminary of America in 1985.
 Following her ordination, she worked in chaplaincy before coming to Har Zion in 1988 as Assistant Rabbi where she served in the role for one year.

 Cantor Isaac Wall had come to Har Zion in 1944, was a founder of the Conservative movement's Cantor Assembly, and retired in 1991.
 He was succeeded by Cantor Eliot Vogel who would serve through 2022.
 The congregation had 1,450 member families in 1994 when Rabbi Wolpe celebrated his twenty-fifth anniversary in the pulpit.
 In October 1998, Har Zion celebrated its 75th anniversary.
 Membership numbered 1,500 families at the time.

 Vice President Al Gore spoke at Har Zion in February 1995.

 Peter Nero, longtime conductor of the Philly Pops, spoke to the Har Zion High School of Jewish Studies on November 23, 1998.
 While the program was planned for the students, parents and grandparents turned out among the 125 attendees.

 Rabbi Wolpe retired from the pulpit in 1999; he had been only the third rabbi in Har Zion's 75-year history.
 The search for Rabbi Wolpe's successor became the subject of journalist and congregation member Stephen Fried's, The New Rabbi: A Congregation Searches for Its Leader which would be published by Bantam Books in 1999.
 While Fried chronicled the synagogue's internal deliberations, the book explored wider social changes in American Judaism including the relationship between clergy, congregant, the synagogue, and wider community.

+21st century

 Rabbi Jay Stein was installed as the synagogue's rabbi on April 25, 2004, with Pennsylvania Governor Ed Rendell and Ismar Schorsch, chancellor of the Jewish Theological Seminary speaking at the ceremony.

 Senator Arlen Specter was a synagogue member and his funeral was conducted at Har Zion with 1,000 in attendance on October 16, 2012.
 Vice President Joe Biden spoke, and the ceremony was attended by U.S. Senator Bob Casey, former U.S. Senator Christopher Dodd, as well as U.S. Secretary of Transportation Ray LaHood, Pennsylvania Governor Tom Corbett, and Philadelphia's Mayor Michael Nutter.